RishabSwift/Falcon/README.md

 Of course, the features listed here are the main features you can visually interact with / see on OWL.
 There are many minor enhancements to OWL itself that Falcon makes that improves the user experience.
 One of which is a more modern and updated look without taking away from the OWL you are familiar with.

 ## Installation
-Until Falcon is submitted to the Chrome Extension store, you will need to manually install it.
-It's really easy!
+Falcon is available on the <a href="https://chrome.google.com/webstore/detail/falcon/cgmgdjmahmpdflojkflmlockjeagenmf">Chrome Web Store</a> for easy install.

+You can also install it manually as well.
+It's pretty straight forward!

 1. Clone or download this project as a Zip file, and extract it
 2. Go to `chrome://extensions` and toggle on `Developer Mode` on the top right